Skip to Content

 • When a command recommends that an enlisted servicemember be involuntarily discharged based on performance, misconduct, or mental or physical ability, the matter is evaluated by an administrative separation board, also known as a “Chapter Board”.
 A separation board offers the servicemember the opportunity to fight for retention in the military.

 MJA has successfully defended servicemembers from every branch of the military facing administrative separation.
-If you have been notified of an administrative separation hearing / chapter board and want to fight for your career, contact us today for your free consultation.
+If you have been notified of an administrative separation hearing / chapter board and want to fight for your career, contact us today for your consultation.

 OVERVIEW